-- Column (c) reflects the value of our common stock contributed by us as Annual Stock Awards and Matching Stock Awards. - The earnings/(losses) from each of our Named Executive Officers' deferred compensation plan account shown in column (d) represents the cash earnings or appreciation/ depreciation in market value from the investment funds and our common stock which our Named Executive Officers invest in under the deferred compensation plans.
+- (1) Column (c) reflects the value of our common stock contributed by us as Annual Stock Awards and Matching Stock Awards. - (2) The earnings/(losses) from each of our Named Executive Officers' deferred compensation plan account shown in column (d) represents the cash earnings or appreciation/ depreciation in market value from the investment funds and our common stock which our Named Executive Officers invest in under the deferred compensation plans.
 Since our Named Executive Officers' deferred compensation plan accounts have significant investments in our common stock, the plan earnings each year for each of our Named Executive Officers are significantly impacted by the change in our common stock price during that period.
-The amounts of the appreciation or depreciation in our common stock held in the Frozen and Active Deferred Compensation Plan accounts for each Named Executive Officer is segregated in the table for reference purposes. - Earnings/(losses) from appreciation/depreciation in market value, dividends and interest from mutual funds selected by each of our Named Executive Officers. - These amounts reflect appreciation in the value of our common stock held in the Frozen and Active Deferred Compensation Plan accounts.
-As of December 31, 2013, the following numbers of shares of our common stock were held in our Named Executive Officers' deferred compensation plan accounts - 365,044 shares by Mr. Ventura; 860,548 shares by Mr. Pinkerton; 229,659 shares by Mr. Manny; 156,985 shares by Mr. Walker and 90,612 shares by Mr. Stephens. - These amounts reflect the grant date fair value of Annual Stock Awards determined in accordance with ASC 718.
+The amounts of the appreciation or depreciation in our common stock held in the Frozen and Active Deferred Compensation Plan accounts for each Named Executive Officer is segregated in the table for reference purposes. - (3) Earnings/(losses) from appreciation/depreciation in market value, dividends and interest from mutual funds selected by each of our Named Executive Officers. - (4) These amounts reflect appreciation in the value of our common stock held in the Frozen and Active Deferred Compensation Plan accounts.
+As of December 31, 2014, the following numbers of shares of our common stock were held in our Named Executive Officers' deferred compensation plan accounts 391,889 shares by Mr. Ventura; 238,910 shares by Mr. Manny; 149,552 shares by Mr. Walker, 93,870 shares by Mr. Stephens and 68,568 shares by Mr. Poole. - (5) These amounts reflect the grant date fair value of Annual Stock Awards determined in accordance with ASC 718.
 The Compensation Committee grants Annual Stock Awards each year to our Senior Executives.
 Such awards are contributed to each of our Senior Executives' accounts in the Active Deferred Compensation Plan.
 Annual Stock Awards vest over a three-year period at the rate of 30% for each of the first two years and 40% the last year.
-These amounts are shown in column (e) of the Summary Compensation table and in column (I) of the Grants of Plan-Based Awards Table. - Generally, our Named Executive Officers elect, at the time they make their compensation deferral elections under the Active Deferred Compensation Plan for the coming calendar year, whether to receive their matching contribution under such plan in cash or in the form of our common stock (creating a Matching Stock Award).
-During 2013, all our Named Executive Officers elected Matching Stock Awards.
+These amounts are shown in column (e) of the Summary Compensation table and in column (l) of the Grants of Plan-Based Awards Table. - (6) Generally, our Named Executive Officers elect, at the time they make their compensation deferral elections under the Active Deferred Compensation Plan for the coming calendar year, whether to receive their matching contribution under such plan in cash or in the form of our common stock (creating a Matching Stock Award).
+During 2014, all our Named Executive Officers elected Matching Stock Awards.
 The dollar equivalent value of the Matching Stock Awards is shown in column (c) of the table.
-Matching Stock Awards vest ratably over a three-year period beginning with the year such awards were contributed to our deferred compensation plan.
-These amounts are shown in column (I) of the Grants of Plan-Based Awards Table and are included as "All Other Compensation" in column (i) in the Summary Compensation Table.
+Matching Stock Awards vest ratably over a three-year period beginning with the year such awards were contributed to our deferred compensation Plan.
+These amounts are shown in column (f) of the Grants of Plan-Based Awards Table and are included as "All Other Compensation" in column (f) in the Summary Compensation Table.

 Voluntary contributions to our deferred compensation plans by our Named Executive Officers from salary, bonus and cash incentive awards from prior years have been reported in the Summary Compensation Tables for such prior years.
-Mr. Pinkerton has been participating in the deferred compensation plans since 1996.
 Mr. Stephens has been participating in the deferred compensation plans since 1997.
 Messrs.
-Ventura and Manny began participating in 2003, and Mr. Walker began participating in 2006.
+Ventura and Manny began participating in 2003, Mr. Walker began participating in 2006 and Mr. Poole in 2008.